-- 1851 Olin and Preston Institute opens.

-- 1862 Morrill Land Grant Act (July 2).

-- 1869 Preston and Olin Institute chartered with collegiate powers.

-- Virginia Agricultural and Mechanical College established as a land-grant institution.

-- VTCC organized as one battalion with two companies.

-- 1875 First Corps trip (Richmond) was for the unveiling of the Jackson Monument.

-- 1881 All students required to live on campus.

-- 1882 Military system firmly established.

-- 1892 Cadet Band organized.

-- First football game played.

-- Original colors adopted (cadet grey and black).

-- 1894 First VMI game played.

-- 1895 First Bugle published.
+- 1851 Olin and Preston Institute opens. - 1862 Morrill Land Grant Act (July 2). - 1869 Preston and Olin Institute chartered with collegiate powers. - 1872 Virginia Agricultural and Mechanical College established as a land-grant institution. - VTCC organized as one battalion with two companies. - 1875 First Corps trip (Richmond) was for the unveiling of the Jackson Monument. - 1881 All students required to live on campus. - 1882 Military system firmly established. - 1892 Cadet Band organized. - First football game played. - Original colors adopted (cadet gray and black). - 1894 First VMI game played. - 1895 First Bugle published. - 1896 "Polytechnic Institute" added to name of college.

-- "Polytechnic Institute" added to name of college. - Current school colors (Chicago maroon and burnt orange) adopted. - · Motto Ut Prosim adopted. - University Coat of Arms adopted. - 1898 Corps petitions governor for active military service. - Bandsmen and Director enlist as Regimental Band, 2nd Virginia Infantry Regiment.
+• Current school colors (Chicago maroon and burnt orange) adopted.

+- Motto Ut Prosim adopted. - University Coat of Arms adopted.